RSDO-DS3/RSDO-wsd/readme.md

 2. A trained wsd model, which should be placed inside ./data and named wsd_model.ckpt
 3. A sense inventory.
 Currently, we use elexis-wsd-sl_sense-inventory.tsv, which should be placed inside ./data

 You can then build the container by running `docker build -t rsdo_wsd .`.
-To start the API container, use the command `docker run --gpus all -d --name rsdo_wsd_container -p 80:80 rsdo_wsd`.
+To start the API container, use the command `docker run --gpus all -d --name rsdo_wsd -p 5009:80 rsdo_wsd` (GPU) or `docker run -d --name rsdo_wsd -p 5009:80 rsdo_wsd`.

 # Running the api locally
 To run the API locally: